 Some examples of properties that may be considered as matrimonial assets include savings, vehicles, businesses, shares, insurance, antiques and jewellery.
 Such assets may be subjected to division during the divorce.

 Properties that are usually used by the family may also be considered as matrimonial assets.
 Other properties that have been significantly improved by the parties during the marriage may be considered as matrimonial.

 On the other hand, properties that were acquired as gifts or inheritances are generally not considered as matrimonial assets.
 Such properties are considered as separate assets unless the family refers to it as the matrimonial home.

-- Prepare tangible evidences.
+- Prepare tangible pieces of evidence.

-Gather tangible evidence that back up your Affidavit of Assets and Means.
+Gather tangible evidence that backs up your Affidavit of Assets and Means.
 These may include employment records, business documents, brokerage statements, banking records, income tax returns, property tax returns, and insurance documents.
 Keep these documents handy as some aspects of the divorce may be time sensitive.

 - Various factors are taken into consideration in order to fairly divide your assets.

-The factors that will be considered include the extent of financial contributions by both parties, the extent of non-financial contributions for the welfare of the family, the debts owed by both parties, any pre-nuptial agreements with regards to the division of the matrimonial assets, the needs of the children, the needs of both parties, and the financial independence of both parties.
+The factors that will be considered include the extent of financial contributions by both parties, the extent of non-financial contributions for the welfare of the family, the debts owed by both parties, any prenuptial agreements with regards to the division of the matrimonial assets, the needs of the children, the needs of both parties, and the financial independence of both parties.

 - Be aware of important details regarding your finances.

 Financial information can be very sensitive.
 Make sure to be familiar with your financial accounts.
 Armed with the correct information, you will be able to help speed up the process of your divorce.
 Remember that even a little bit of lie may be able to nullify the case.Recommend0 recommendationsPublished in